New Construction Electrification Program

 Private Homeowners

-Residential customer enrolled in 3CE electrical service and in good standing who is building an Accessory Dwelling Unit (“ADU”).
+A residential customer enrolled in 3CE electrical service and in good standing who is building a single-family home or an Accessory Dwelling Unit (“ADU”).
 All ADUs are eligible, including existing building additions and alterations.

 Rebates